-With over 15 years experience as counselor, and as a graduate of University of Alabama specializing in Marriage and Family, I am currently specializing in trauma therapy and couples counseling.
+With over 15 years experience as counselor, and as a graduate of University of Alabama specializing in Marriage and Family, I am currently specializing in trauma therapy for adults.
 I am a Licensed Professional Counselor and a Certified Professional Counselor Supervisor.
 I am a Certified Internal Family Systems Therapist and a Certified Trauma Therapist.

 I am a caring and compassionate Internal Family Systems therapist.
 My therapeutic approach is to provide listening and support to facilitate healing in a certain focused way that brings about core change and healing.
 With compassion and understanding, I work with each individual or couple to help them build on their strengths, release old ways of being, and attain more harmony and balance internally or within a relationship.

 I have two Master's of Arts degrees, both from the University of Alabama.
 I received my Master's of Anthropology in 2001 and my Master's in Counselor Education in 2005 graduating first in my class.
 My background includes work as a Program Coordinator in a domestic violence agency as well as a year long internship in a hospital's psychiatric ward.
 I also worked with severely mentally ill adults in a day treatment program and eventually transitioned into doing work with children and families serving as a primary therapist for a group home.
 Prior to private practice, I worked as a director of counseling, health services and spiritual life at a university.
 I have been in private practice for 7 years.